jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **gener rate**:
         - Type: Number [Item]
         - Default: 0
-        - Description: The rate at which the contaminant/species is introduced into the zone as a function of concentration.
+        - Description: The rate at which the contaminant/species is introduced into the zone as a function of concentration ($G$).
 Unit can be changed by right-clicking the component and selecting the desired one.
     - **cutoff conc**:
         - Type: Number [Item]
         - Default: 0
-        - Description: The concentration at which the source emission is reduced to zero.
+        - Description: The concentration at which the source emission is reduced to zero ($C_{cut}$).
 Unit can be changed by right-clicking the component and selecting the desired one.
     - **mult**:
         - Type: Number [Item]
         - Default: 1